pandas-dev/pandas/doc/source/user_guide/merging.rst

           labels=['left', 'right'], vertical=False);
    plt.close('all');

-Joining key columns on an index
+Joining key columns on an Index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :meth:`~DataFrame.join` takes an optional ``on`` argument which may be a column